PowerMops/powermops-site/src/routes/pmops/Reference-14.md

 When a reference is set to point to a new object, the necessary information is extracted from the object header.
 If the object is in the heap, a reference count at the beginning of the heap block is incremented.
-When `release&gt;` is done on a reference and it was pointing to a heap object, the reference count in the heap block is decremented.
+When `release>` is done on a reference and it was pointing to a heap object, the reference count in the heap block is decremented.
 If the reference count becomes zero, we know that there are no references pointing to the block, so it can be deleted.

-Before a heap block is actually deleted, any references in the block must be found, and the `release&gt;` operation done on each of these.
+Before a heap block is actually deleted, any references in the block must be found, and the `release>` operation done on each of these.
 The reason should be fairly obvious --- since these references are about to go out of existence, we know we're finished with them!
 This may in turn lead to the deletion of other heap blocks.